 2 lengths of 34mm x 34mm x 2.4m.
 From these cut 6 uprights 80cms

 2 lengths of 18mm x 94mm x 2.4mm.
 From each cut 3 at 45cms and 3 at 35cms

 1 x 3m length of 32mm waste pipe.
 Cut this to make 3 x 1 metre poles.

 100 3.5mm x 30mm stainless screws

 jump cups (I sometimes have these in stock)

 Those plastic connector blocks give a good 3 point contact but also keep the wood off the ground when parked on the patio.
-Built well and painted these will last for years.
-Though a more complex design the ones we use in training are now 10 years old!
+Built well and treated or painted these will last for years.
+Though a more complex design the ones we use in training are now 11 years old!